pmacosta/pmisc/docs/README.rst

-variety of circumstances; there are context managers, membership functions (test if an argument is of a given type), numerical functions, string functions and functions to aid in the unit testing of modules (`Py.test`_-based)
+variety of circumstances; there are context managers, membership functions (test if an argument is of a given type), numerical functions, string functions and functions to aid in the unit testing of modules

+`Py.test`_ is the supported test runner

 Interpreter
 ===========

-The package has been developed and tested with Python 2.6, 2.7, 3.3, 3.4, 3.5
-and 3.6 under Linux (Debian, Ubuntu), macOS and Microsoft Windows
+The package has been developed and tested with Python 2.7, 3.5 and 3.6 under Linux (Debian, Ubuntu), Apple OS X and Microsoft Windows

 Installing
 ==========